 The Speech & Debate program will seek to achieve competitive success at intercollegiate Speech & Debate tournaments.
 These competitive opportunities will be available for students at all levels of debate or speech experience.
-By building upon the strong academic foundation available to University of Houston students, the program will aim to consistently succeed at the highest competitive levels, particularly against Top-Tier Research Universities.
+By building upon the strong academic foundation available to University of Houston students, the program will aim to consistently succeed at the highest competitive levels, particularly against other nationally competitive public research universities.
 The team's goals next year are primarily to maintain competition levels from the previous year and to cultivate and recruit new talent.